 I am hoping to sit my NCTJ soon, following which I plan to work towards a journalistic career generating opinion pieces, social commentary (with particular focus towards feminist, mental health, and LGBT issues), and culture reporting/reviewing (inclusive of heritage, arts, film, television, music, theatre, and other media forms) for printed publications and online.

 I am also a postgraduate researcher and AHRC/CHASE funded doctoral candidate with the School of English at the University of Sussex, where I’m researching history of mental health with a specific focus on locating archives of patient publications produced in mental health institutions between 1850 and 1950.

-My research interests include the medical humanities, eighteenth, nineteenth and early twentieth century fiction, history of art and science, crime and punishment, and critical theory.
+My research interests include the medical humanities, eighteenth, nineteenth and early twentieth century fiction, history of art and science, crime and punishment, critical theory, and neo-Victorianism.

 Once I’ve completed my PhD, I hope to associate lecture, tutor, research and publish in the area of history of mental health.

 I am committed to encouraging discussion of mental health, and aim to support awareness and communication surrounding the subject into the public consciousness, an objective I hope to further by liaising with heritage, arts and cultural community projects.